MurrellGroup/Backboner.jl/README.md

 [![Build Status](https://github.com/MurrellGroup/Backboner.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/MurrellGroup/Backboner.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/MurrellGroup/Backboner.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/MurrellGroup/Backboner.jl)

-Backboner is a Julia package that offers a set of types and functions for working with molecular *backbones*: defined here as continuous chains of bonded atoms.[^1] The package provides a few different types for representing backbones:
+This package offers types and functions for working with molecular *backbones*, defined here as continuous chains of bonded atoms.[^1]

+Backbones can be represented with different types:
 - `Backbone`: a type containing a 3xN matrix of coordinates
 - `ChainedBonds`: a type that holds vectors of bond lengths, bond angles, and dihedral angles
 - `Frames`: a collection of rotations and translations (e.g. for representing orientations and locations of protein residues)

-The `Protein` submodule contains functions and types for working specifically with proteins.
+The `Protein` submodule contains utilities for working specifically with proteins.
 A protein can be loaded from a PDB file using the `Backboner.Protein.readpdb` function, which returns a `Vector{Backboner.Protein.Chain}`.
 Conversely, a `Vector{Backboner.Protein.Chain}` instance can be written to a PDB file using the `writepdb` function.

 ## Installation